Elevance Health: 2015 data breach

 On February 4, 2015, Anthem, Inc. disclosed that criminal hackers had broken into its servers and potentially stolen over 37.5 million records that contain personally identifiable information from its servers.
 According to Anthem, Inc., the data breach extended into multiple brands Anthem, Inc. uses to market its healthcare plans, including, Anthem Blue Cross, Anthem Blue Cross and Blue Shield, Blue Cross and Blue Shield of Georgia, Empire Blue Cross and Blue Shield, Amerigroup, Caremore, and UniCare.
 Healthlink was also victimized.
 Anthem says the medical information and financial data was not compromised.
 Anthem has offered free credit monitoring in the wake of the breach.
 According to Bloomberg News, China may be responsible for this data breach.
 Michael Daniel, chief adviser on cybersecurity for President Barack Obama, said he would be changing his own password.
 About 80 million company records were hacked, stoking fears that the stolen data could be used for identity theft.
 The compromised information contained names, birthdays, medical IDs, social security numbers, street addresses, e-mail addresses, employment information and income data.
 In June 2017, Anthem agreed to spend $115M to settle allegations that it failed to adequately protect the data of its clients, the sum was to be spent on two years of services to protect victims from identity theft.
 In 2019, two Chinese nationals were indicted for the breach.

-Uncovered ER visits
+"Avoidable ER program"

-Beginning in 2015, Anthem has been implementing and expanding its "Avoidable ER Program" which means not reimbursing ER visits when the cause is not covered by the company.
+Beginning in 2015, Anthem has been implementing and expanding its "avoidable ER program" which means not reimbursing ER visits when the cause is not covered by the company.
 A few patients found out that they had been stuck with bills of over $10,000 that Anthem refused to reimburse.
 According to a 2013 report by the Journal of the American Medical Association, 87 percent of patients initially triaged as non-urgent ended up with a diagnosis that constituted an emergency.
 Critics derided the scheme, citing that it was unlawful by federal law to cover a person based on diagnosis, not symptoms.
 It was also considered unsafe, as it pressured patients to diagnose themselves before going to the ER.